Review by Ian Keogh

 An equal partner and equally good is John Paul Leon.
 This is a world far more shaded in grey than any he’s previously illustrated, yet the dark shadows that usually feature in his pages are noticeably absent here.
 His layouts are distinctive and exemplary, and what’s a very wordy script never overwhelms him.
 He packs his panels with detail, really bringing to life the crowded and chaotic atmosphere in which Kalenov operates, and one can only image how long this took to draw.

 Lewis’ comic credits are all too few, and on the basis of The Winter Men that’s a great loss.
 Top of the line creators offer their endorsement on the back cover, and they’re all spot on.
-It’s a compelling, dense and bleak journey into the heart of horror, and joy to read.
+It’s a compelling, dense and bleak journey into the heart of horror, yet a complete joy to read.